Uniform in time weak propagation of chaos on the torus: Introduction

-The analysis of the weak error is then carried out in two steps: \begin{enumerate} \item The first one is to `test' $(\textsf{P}_{t} \Phi)_{t \geq 0}$ onto the empirical distribution of the $N$-particle system; the resulting bound is shown to be $O(1/N)$, with the leading constant in the symbol $O(\cdot)$ depending on the bounds for the derivatives of order 1 and 2 of $(\textsf{P}_{t} \Phi)_{t \geq 0}$. \item The second step is to provide uniform-in-time bounds for the derivatives of $(\textsf{P}_{t})_{t \geq 0}$: this is the main challenge in any of the three cases addressed in the article. \end{enumerate}
+A key fact is that $(\textsf{P}_{t} \Phi)_{t \geq 0}$ is a classical solution of the aforementioned master equation whenever $\Phi$ is smooth enough.
+In PDE theory, the trajectories $(m(t \, ; \mu))_{t\geq 0}$ should be regarded as the characteristics of the master equation.
+A systematic analysis of the smoothness of $(\textsf{P}_{t} \Phi)_{t \geq 0}$ is provided in \cite{buckdahn2017mean,CHAUDRUDERAYNAL20221,tse2019higher} (see also \cite{cardaliaguet2019master} for a similar study in a nonlinear setting).
+The analysis of the weak error is then carried out in two steps.
+The first one is to `test' $(\textsf{P}_{t} \Phi)_{t \geq 0}$ onto the empirical distribution of the $N$-particle system; the resulting bound is shown to be ${\mathcal O}(1/N)$, with the leading constant in the symbol ${\mathcal O}(\cdot)$ depending on the bounds for the derivatives of order 1 and 2 of $(\textsf{P}_{t} \Phi)_{t \geq 0}$.
+The second step is to provide uniform-in-time bounds for the derivatives of $(\textsf{P}_{t})_{t \geq 0}$, which is the main challenge in the proof.

-\textit{Linearised Fokker-Planck equation.} The derivatives of $(\textsf{P}_{t} \Phi)_{t \geq 0}$ may be explicitly computed by linearising the Fokker-Planck equation \eqref{eq: forward eqn }.
+The derivatives of $(\textsf{P}_{t} \Phi)_{t \geq 0}$ may be explicitly computed by linearising the Fokker-Planck equation \eqref{eq: forward eqn }.
 This is a well-known fact in PDE theory: The derivatives of the solution of a transport equation can be expressed in terms of the derivatives of the corresponding characteristics with respect to the initial point.
 In our setting, the derivatives of the characteristics are indeed obtained by linearising the Fokker-Planck equation with respect to the measure argument.
 See for instance the results exposed in Subsection \ref{subse:second:order:spatial:derivatives}, which are mostly borrowed from \cite{tse2019higher}.
+Thus, not only does the long-time behaviour of the Fokker-Planck equation matter in our analysis, but also the long-time asymptotics of the linearised Fokker-Planck equation are important, which explains the formulation of our main Theorem \ref{thm main result:2}.